SIJS – Family Court Judge’s Role

 Special Findings must be made by a state court judge.

-- Some of the proceedings where special findings are available include:
+- Some of the proceedings where a motion for special findings can be heard include:

 - Article 10 Proceedings (Abuse & Neglect)